 However, the most important trait to identify in an enabler is ignorance.
 No matter how much addiction or drug abuse is hurting a loved one, an enabler will continue to ignore these problems until it is too late.

 Enablement is one of the most dangerous behaviors whenever someone is struggling with drug addiction.
-Mainly because it allows a person to continue their substance abuse without any repercussions or pushes an addict to keep using.
+Mainly because it allows a person to continue their substance use without any repercussions or pushes an addict to keep using.

 How to Protect Family Members Struggling with Addiction